dharanchilukuri/web-design-5/README.md

 .
 .
 .

-Haven't yet implemented these but would like to consider :
+Other areas I would like to consider implementing :

 mobile first design, cross browser compatibility techniques, SEO, performance optimizations and testing for user flows.